Pearl Prescod: Career

 Pearl Prescod was a trained classical singer and had aspirations to pursue a classical music education in England.
 She arrived in Britain in the early 1950s after winning a musical scholarship to Guildhall School of Music.

 In 1954, Prescod was cast in Barry Reckord's first play Flesh to a Tiger (previously called Della).
 The play also starred Cleo Laine, Nadia Cattouse and Lloyd Reckord.

 In 1955, the secretary of the West India Committee in London helped Prescod secure a job as a switchboard operator in his office and an audition at the BBC.
 She successfully procured a number of BBC contracts and landed many television roles and plays over the years.

 Prescod was part of a West Indian singing group called The New World Singers and was the leader of the sopranos in the choir.
-The others were Patricia Williams (St Vincent), Bonica Fletcher (Jamaica) and Joyce Jacobs (British Guiana).
+The others were Patricia Williams (Saint Vincent), Bonica Fletcher (Jamaica) and Joyce Jacobs (British Guiana).
 Impressed with hearing a group of West Indian singers, conductor and composer Avril Coleridge-Taylor formed the choir.

 In 1959, Sylvia Wynter's play Under The Sun was re-broadcast by the BBC.
 Prescod had a part in the play, along with Nadia Cattouse, Andrew Salkey, Sheila Clarke, Gordon Woolford and Sylvia Wynter.

 During her stage career, Prescod was a member of London's National Theatre Company, then based at the Old Vic, and was cast as Tituba in the 1965 production of The Crucible.
 She received wide praise for her performance.